 B: Volunteers may be asked to support the hospitality host with meal preparation, serving and clean-up.

 Yes, the mandatory Sunday night orientation is accomplished in conjunction with the 6 p.m. dinner.

 Absolutely!
 Daily devotions and sharing our stories from the day are important parts of our ministry.

 A: The closest airport is Northwest Florida Beaches International Airport ECP, 23 miles from our volunteer camp.
 We do not provide airport pick-ups.

 No, you’ll have to provide your own transportation.

 Plan to sleep on a bunkbed with a mattress, so bring a sleeping bag or linens.
+If you bring linens, be advised the mattresses are Single XL.
 There should be pillows available.
 Bring your own towel.

 Volunteer teams may assist our host with meal preparation, serving and clean up.

 There are numerous hotels in the area if you’re more comfortable there.

 Yes.
 We can provide you a list of local restaurants and attractions upon your arrival.